ShVerni/UltimateDoorbell/README.md

 This page allows you to manage the chime sounds that play.
 Any checked sounds will be available to play when the button is pushed, and one of the available sounds will be chosen randomly.
 You can also adjust the volume at which the sounds will play or test-play any sound and its animation.
 After making changes you need to click the `Update Sound Settings` button before they take effect.

 > [!IMPORTANT]
 > Chime sounds should have the following format: `mp3, 96 kbps bitrate, 44.1 khz sample rate`.
-Other formats may work, or may cause crashes or unexpected behavior.
+Other formats may work or may cause crashes or unexpected behavior.

 ![Screenshot of chime sounds configuration](/media/Chimes.PNG)